temoto-framework/temoto/README.md

 ## TeMoto Resource Managers

-* **External Resource Manager** (ERM) allows to dynamically invoke programs (hereinafter External Resources or ERs), including ROS executables, ROS launch files and regular executables.
-Each requested program is a resource that ERM is managing.
+* **Process Manager** allows to dynamically invoke programs, including ROS executables, ROS launch files and regular executables.
+Each requested program is a resource that Process Manager is managing.

 * **Component Manager** is designed to maintain information about components and pipes.
 Components are resources that encompass ROS based programs (nodes/launch files) which provide sensing or data processing functionalities.
 Pipes are resources that encompass information about data processing pipelines, composed of components.
 Components describe regular ROS nodes or launch files.
-The Component Manager maintains this information including published/subscribed topics, ROS package names, and invokes them via ERM.
+The Component Manager maintains this information including published/subscribed topics, ROS package names, and invokes them via Process Manager.

 * **Robot Manager** maintains information about robotic manipulators, grippers, and mobile bases and can dynamically provide access to all drivers comprising a single robot through a unified interface, i.e., Robot Manager Interface.
 A single device or an assembly of robotic devices compose a robot resource.
 It utilizes ROS MoveIt and ROS Navigation for manipulation- and navigation-related functionalities accordingly.